Carmen: Synopsis, Character Map

 • Running time: 2 hours 40 minutes (Act 1: 55 minutes, Act 2: 45 minutes, Act 3: 40 minutes, Act 4: 20 minutes)

-A month later, Carmen is in a tavern, waiting for José to return from jail.
-A Toreador, Escamillo, stops by it and falls in love with Carmen.
+A month later, Carmen is in a tavern waiting for José to return from jail.
+Escamillo, a bullfighter, stops by the tavern and falls in love with Carmen at first sight.

 Carmen

 You are free to love me.
-But don’t expect me to love you.
+But don’t expect me to love you back.

 Escamillo